Applying MOG to lensing: Einstein rings, Abell 520 and the Bullet Cluster: Einstein Rings

 Specifically, the apparent radius $\theta_E$ of an Einstein ring is given by, in radians \cite{Weinberg2008}:

-where $d_L$, $d_S$, and $d_{LS}$ are the angular diameter distances (related to the comoving distance $\xi$ by $d=\xi/(1+z)$ in the case of a flat, $\Omega=1$ cosmology) to the lensing object, the source, and between the lensing object and the source, respectively.
+where $d_L$, $d_S$, and $d_{LS}$ are the angular diameter distances (related to the comoving distance $\xi$ by \mbox{$d=\xi/(1+z)$} in the case of a flat, $\Omega=1$ cosmology) to the lensing object, the source, and between the lensing object and the source, respectively.
 For the dark matter theory, the lensing mass is the sum of baryonic and dark matter masses: $M_L=M=M_b+M_{\rm DM}$.
-For MOG, the lensing mass is given by Eq.~(\ref{eq:effM}), with $M=M_b$.
-Given $\theta_E$, $d_S$, $d_L$, and $d_{LS}$, Eqs.~(\ref{eq:GMMOG}) and (\ref{eq:thetaE}) allow us to solve for $M_b$.
+For MOG, the lensing mass is given by Equation~(\ref{eq:effM}), with~$M=M_b$.
+Given $\theta_E$, $d_S$, $d_L$, and $d_{LS}$, Equations~(\ref{eq:GMMOG}) and (\ref{eq:thetaE}) allow us to solve for $M_b$.

-Together, Eqs.~(\ref{eq:FJ}) and (\ref{eq:GMMOG}) provide a testable relationship between the velocity dispersion $\sigma_{||}$ and the lensing mass $M_L$.
-The lensing mass can be estimated using Eq.~(\ref{eq:thetaE}) from Einstein ring observations, whereas the velocity dispersion of the lensing object can be observed directly.
+Together, Equations~(\ref{eq:FJ}) and (\ref{eq:GMMOG}) provide a testable relationship between the velocity dispersion $\sigma_{||}$ and the lensing mass $M_L$.
+The lensing mass can be estimated using Equation~(\ref{eq:thetaE}) from Einstein ring observations, whereas the velocity dispersion of the lensing object can be observed directly.

-\subsection{Some strong lensing candidates}
+\subsection{Some Strong Lensing Candidates}

-For a small set of lensing galaxies, observational data for both $M_L$ and $\sigma_{||}$ are available.
-The authors of \cite{Leier2011} studied 21 strong lensing candidates, for which they estimated $M_L$ from the size of the lensed images.
+For a small set of lensing galaxies, observational data for both $M_L$ and $\sigma_{||}$ are available. \cite{Leier2011} studied 21 strong lensing candidates, for which they estimated $M_L$ from the size of the lensed images.
 The velocity dispersion of six of these galaxies has been measured \cite{Warren1998,Tonry1999,Tonry1998,Koopmans2003,Koopmans2002,Foltz1992}.
-The lensing masses and velocity dispersions for these six objects are included in Table~\ref{tb:lenses}, and plotted in Fig.~\ref{fig:masses6}.
+The lensing masses and velocity dispersions for these six objects are included in Table~\ref{tb:lenses}, and plotted in Figure~\ref{fig:masses6}.

 It appears that these six lensing objects do not follow any clearly discernible trend.
 This is perhaps to be expected, given the difficulty of measuring the velocity dispersions of such very distant objects.
-On the other hand, none of the six lenses have velocity dispersions that would place them more than $1\sigma$ in the ``forbidden region'' (shaded area in Fig.~\ref{fig:masses6}), where the velocity dispersion would be excessive compared to the lensing mass.
+On the other hand, none of the six lenses have velocity dispersions that would place them more than $1\sigma$ in the ``forbidden region'' (shaded area in Figure~\ref{fig:masses6}), where the velocity dispersion would be excessive compared to the lensing mass.

-\subsection{Predicting mass-to-light ratios}
+\subsection{Predicting Mass-to-Light Ratios}